MicrosoftDocs/azure-devops-docs/docs/build-release/test/continuous-test-java.md

 <!-- [!INCLUDE [version-header-vs-tfs](_shared/version-header-vs-tfs.md)] -->

-Visual Studio Team Services includes build tasks to make it easy to integrate your build and testing efforts into your release pipelines with rich reporting highlighting build-on-build changes,
+Visual Studio Team Services (VSTS) includes build tasks to make it easy to integrate your build and testing efforts into your release pipelines with rich reporting highlighting build-on-build changes,